 How is muscular dystrophy diagnosed?

 Your doctor will do a physical exam.
 During the exam, the doctor may watch your child walk.
-He or she may also ask your child to do simple tasks, like stand up from a sitting position on the floor.
+Your child may be asked to do simple tasks, like stand up from a sitting position on the floor.
 The doctor will also ask questions about your family's health history.

 If your doctor thinks your child may have muscular dystrophy, the doctor will do blood tests.
-Genetic tests may also be done to make the diagnosis.
+Genetic tests will also be done to make the diagnosis.
 A muscle biopsy or a test to see how the muscles respond to stimulation might also be done.
-But these tests are less common.
+The muscle tests are less common.

 Since the condition is passed down through families (genetic), you might think about genetic testing for other family members.
 It can help find out the risk of passing on the gene.